exchgr/binfiles/README.md

 binfiles is a repo containing my bash hacks.
 So far, it's just one: colors.

 # colors
-colors is a shell file that pretty-prints out all the colors your terminal can show.
+colors is a shell script that pretty-prints out all the colors your terminal can show.
 It includes relevant numbers like the 256-color code or the bash escape sequence.
 It requires a *very wide terminal*, so you'd better maximize that buddy.
-It has three modes:
+Colors has three modes:

 ## -fg
 Prints 256 colors.
 Shows the color on the numbers themselves.